Welcome to Canto

 - Visit...
 Schizosaccharomyces pombe (fission yeast) at PomBase.
 Curate GO, phenotypes, interactions, protein modifications for inclusion in PomBase

 - Visit ...
-In collaboration with Rothamsted Research, we are extending Canto to enable the curation of pathogen-host interaction (multispecies) phenotypes and genotypes for PHI-base
+In collaboration with Rothamsted Research (PHI-base), we have extended Canto to enable the curation of multiple strains in a single Canto instance, and to curate pathogen-host interaction (multispecies) phenotypes and genotypes.

 - FlyBase uses a Canto instance extended and configured to support Drosophila phenotype and genetic interaction annotation

-- We are currently configuring Canto instance to support community curation of the emergibng model Schizosaccharomyces japonicus
+- Visit...
+We have implemented Canto to support community curation of the emerging model Schizosaccharomyces japonicus

 - SEA-PHAGES use Canto as part of a discovery-based undergraduate research course (Ivan Erril, UMBC)